 - And, finally, aren’t you curious to know why the agent needs to lower his commission that much to get the listing mandate?
-When he drops his commission at a drop of a hat, hereby hurting his bottom line, how good will he when it’s negotiation time on the price of your property, hereby hurting your bottom line?!
+When he drops his commission at a drop of a hat, thereby hurting his bottom line, how good will he when it’s negotiation time on the price of your property, thereby hurting your bottom line?!

 Does making this decision still make you warm and fuzzy at the thought of saving money?

 Before signing up with the real estate agent who’s offering the lowest commission, please read the above again.
 Hopefully, it’ll put his listing presentation in perspective versus what other real estate agents are bringing to the table when marketing your home.

 Mistake 2: Choosing a Real Estate Agent Who Gives You The Highest Listing Price

 Now that you’ve decided to go on the market with your (overpriced) property, odds are quite high that you will eventually sell your home at a price below the going market price.
 One can truly not emphasize enough the importance of starting one’s marketing process at the correct price.